Book order options

 Contact Author Franklyn E.Dailey Jr.

-World War II had ended.
+World War II had now ended.
 Peace had come.
-The Soviet Union, a peace signatory, began what Winston Churchill named, the "Cold War."
+The Soviet Union, a peace signatory, began what we now call a cold war, first identified by Winston Churchill as originating behnd an "Iron Curtain."

 The date was March 5, 1946.
 The locale was not a chance choice.
-Missouri was the home of Harry Truman, the U.S. President who had succeeded Franklin Roosevelt.
-Truman and Churchill had met informally while Truman was serving as Roosevelt's Vice President and had met in Europe as principals at the Potsdam Conference.
+Missouri was President Harry Truman's home state.
+Truman had succeeded Franklin Roosevelt.
+Truman and Churchill had met informally while Truman was serving as Roosevelt's Vice President and had met again in Europe as principals at the Potsdam Conference.
 Westminster is a prominent London locale.
-Churchill's historic address first introduced the U.S. public to the "Iron Curtain."
+Churchill's historic talk first introduced the world to the "Iron Curtain."
 Churchill then visited Washington for a series of talks.
 In "The Forrestal Diaries"(Viking Press), we find him on 10 March 1946 in James Forrestal's office.
 Forrestal was at that time the Secretary of the Navy and within a year he would be the first Secretary of Defense of the United States.
 Here is a portion of Forrestal's "Diaries" entry of that date:

 "1.
 Russia: At three o'clock saw Churchill and was with him for an hour and a quarter.
 He was very gloomy about coming to any accommodation with Russia unless and until it became clear to the Russians that they would be met with force if they continued their expansion...."